karlandoh/crypto-trade-algorithm-ARBY/README.md

 I started this project in 2018 and used this project to help me learn the ins and outs of software engineering/development.

-It is a sophisticated cryptocurrency arbitrage algorithm that consists of three components.
-It was quite profitable throughout the years of the crypto bear market (2018-2020), and was able to profit on opportunities with up to 50000% gains.
+It is a sophisticated cryptocurrency arbitrage algorithm that consists of three components: arbySERVER, arbySELENIUM and arbyS.
+The algorithm was quite profitable throughout the years of the crypto bear market (2018-2020), and was able to profit on opportunities with up to 50000% gains.

 It was created with Python, SQL, Selenium and bash scripts.